DGuhr/spring-otel-extended/README.md

 # spring-otel-extended - Extending Springs instrumentation
-This repository provides multiple approaches to auto-instrument Spring and Spring Boot using the OpenTelemetry java agent and -Instrumentation.
+This repository provides multiple approaches to (auto)-instrument Spring and Spring Boot using the OpenTelemetry java agent and -Instrumentation.

 This is a Work in Progress for now.
 For current TODOs, see [TODOS](#todo)
 ## Use Case